UeberallGebannt/Magma/README.md

 Magma is based on Forge and Paper, meaning it can run both Craftbukkit/Spigot/Paper plugins and Forge mods.

-We hope to eliminate all issues with craftbukkit forge servers.
+We hope to eliminate all issues with CraftBukkit Forge servers.
 In the end, we envision a seamless, low lag Magma experience with support for newer 1.12+ versions of Minecraft.

+You can find our bStats statistics [here](https://bstats.org/plugin/bukkit/Magma/5445).

 ## BungeeCord